-More specifically, 3 FIEs and 1 PE who have adopted the FSC CoC certificates for a few years are suppliers of MNCs such as IKEA and B&Q. As a founding member of FSC, IKEA has very stringent procurement policies for wood products.
-With the long-term goal to source all of its wood from well-managed forests as verified by a third party, IKEA has developed the IWAY standard that set minimum requirements for environment and social & working conditions when purchasing products, materials and services.
-To assure that suppliers are meeting the IKEA code of conduct, the company demands that all suppliers must accept reviews of the wood supply chain either by IKEA or a third party appointed by IKEA (FSC is actually the only recognized third party), and will check all suppliers of wood products once a year and do random audits of wood supply chains.
-Also, IKEA suppliers are responsible for communicating the content of IWAY standard to their employees and sub-suppliers (IKEA, 2017).
-Therefore for the aforementioned SMEs, they must guarantee that their practices strictly comply with business ethics which are requested and examined in a regular base by these MNCs like IKEA.
+More specifically, 3 FIEs and 1 PE who have been purchasing wood with the FSC certification for a few years are suppliers of MNCs such as IKEA and B&Q. As is known, IKEA has very stringent procurement policies for wood products.
+With the long-term goal to source all of its wood from well-managed forests as verified by a third party, IKEA China has developed a Four Step system for its domestic suppliers.
+To assure that suppliers are meeting IKEA's standards, the company demands that all suppliers must accept reviews of the wood supply chain either by IKEA or a third party appointed by IKEA, and will check all suppliers of wood products once a year and do random audits of wood supply chains.
+According to IKEA's Four Step system, suppliers are not only required to meet the company's own standard (i.e. IKEA Forest Standard), but an official standard (only FSC is recognized) as well (IKEA, 2011).
+Therefore for the aforementioned SMEs, they must guarantee that their purchased wood materials strictly comply with business ethics such as resource conservation and protection of labor rights through forest certification, which are requested and examined in a regular base by these MNCs like IKEA.
 If they fail to do so, they are very likely to lose their qualification as suppliers.
-As the manager of the PE mentioned, their company experienced a tough time after IKEA demanded them to adopt the FSC CoC certificate, while they finally went through by peer learning.
+As the CSR manager of the PE mentioned, their company experienced a tough time after IKEA demanded them to purchase certified wood, while they finally went through by peer learning and especially the adoption of FSC certification.

-Furthermore, 2 FIEs who choose the FSC CoC certificates intend to use this as an effective tool for international market access and a long-term strategy for expanding their international market shares.
+Furthermore, 2 FIEs who choose to buy FSC certified wood intend to use this as an effective tool for international market access and a long-term strategy for expanding their international market shares.
 In the global forestry trade, China plays a big role as processor and manufacturer rather than an end market.
 Nearly half of the wood products processed in China find their terminal market in the EU, U.S. and Japan, which increasingly require verification that timber comes from legal sources.
-The amendment of the U.S. Lacey Act24 in 2008 and the EU Timber Regulation in 2010 have further driven Chinese SMEs in the furniture industry to adopt forest certification.
-Being foreign-invested nature with more than 80% of their products exported to international markets, both of the two FIEs are very sensitive about the changing regulatory context in the U.S. and EU.
-The FSC CoC certificate helps guarantee their market access to western countries.
-As the manager of one company said, the export volumes of their furniture to the U.S. have dramatically increased because of their commitment to forest certification and FSC is just like a market passport for them.
+The amendment of the U.S. Lacey Act in 2008 and the EU Timber Regulation in 2010 have strengthened the above requirement and further driven Chinese SMEs in the furniture industry to purchase certified wood materials.
+Being foreign-invested nature with more than 80% of their products exported to international markets, both of the two FIEs are very sensitive about the changing regulatory context in the U.S. and EU and keep in touch with international forest certification bodies in order to guarantee their market access to western countries.
+As the manager of one company said, the export volumes of their furniture to the U.S. have dramatically increased because of their commitment to certified wood and FSC is just like a market passport for them.